With a fire poker you can stoke the fire

 The English fire poker

-The English poker is often large and beautifully made.
-English pokers are decorative and well-forged, showing real craftsmanship.
+The English fire poker is often large and beautifully made.
+English fire pokers are decorative and well-forged, showing real craftsmanship.
 Many high-end English fire pokers are made from polished steel or polished brass.
 They often look stunningly beautiful.
 English pokers can be purchased separately or as part of a matching fireplace set.
-An English fireplace set usually consists of tongs, a poker and a fireplace shovel.
+An English fireplace tool set usually consists of fireplace tongs, a fire poker and a fireplace shovel.

 The Dutch fire poker